ocoboco/cloud-config-toolkit/usage-tutorial.md

 ## 8. Export application configuration

-According to schema `continent` property is optional.
+According to schema, the `continent` property is optional.
 If not specified, `continent` defaults to `'Europe'`.

 Let's remove `continent` property from `application-config.json` file: